equinor/R_programming_101/01_historyR.md

     - One if the best IDE (RStudio) available on the market.

 - A massive set of packages for statistical modelling, machine learning, visualisation, and importing and manipulating data ([CRAN - the Comprehensive R Archive Network](https://cran.r-project.org/)).
     - Cutting edge tools.
 Researchers in statistics and machine learning will often publish an R package to accompany their articles.
-This means immediate access to the very latest statistical techniques and implementations(See [Bioconductor](http://bioconductor.org/), open source software for bioinformatics).
+This means immediate access to the very latest statistical techniques and implementations(See [Bioconductor](http://bioconductor.org/) open source software for bioinformatics and __GitHub__).

 - Very active and vibrant user community ([RStudio](https://www.rstudio.com/), Stack Overflow, R-help mailing list, ...)
     - academic world & companies (IBM, Microsoft, RStudio, ...)